-In this course students will study personal finance and portfolio management.
-The course will provide students with insight into the mathematics they will encounter throughout their lives.
-Topics will include: an overview of personal finance, financial responsibility and decision making, income and careers, spending and credit, and saving and investing.
-The mathematics of finance includes interest: including compound interest, present value, annuities, loans, the rate of return on an investment, and interest in continuous time.
+In this course students will study the mathematics necessary for making life-long financial calculations and becoming financially literate.
+The course will provide students with insight into mathematics they will encounter throughout their lives, working with the guidelines of NGPF, the Next Generation Personal Finance, FitMoney, and Everfi.
+Topics will include: an overview of the importance of financial literacy, personal finance, financial responsibility and decision making, income and careers, taxes, spending and credit, and saving and investing.
+Topics will include interest, compound interest, loans, the rate of return on an investment, paying for college, budgets, and financial planning, and more.
 A calculator is required.

-S257 Math Enrichment

-Grade 9, 10
+S257 Math Enrichment Grade 9, 10